Skip to content

 The calm and adobe charm of Pueblo Bonito

-If you want all the details about my stay, the good and the not-so-good, check out my honest review Pueblo Bonito Santa Fe Everything About Staying in a Historic Adobe Hotel.
+If you want all the details about my stay – the good and the not-so-good – check out my honest Pueblo Bonito Santa Fe review, where I share exactly what to expect from this iconic property.

-For smaller budgets, I’d look at hotels on Cerrillos Road – bit further from downtown but good quality for the price and usually free parking.
+For smaller budgets, I’d look at hotels along Cerrillos Road.
+They’re farther from downtown, but often better priced and usually include parking.

 Adobe vibes - me in front of Pueblo Bonito